ProgrammingWarmups/www.warmups.dev/slides/chapter1_notionalmachine.md

-Notes: ⏱  Before moving onto the fitness check, make sure that you can use the [notional machine for Python](http://teachtogether.tech/en/#s:models-notional) to explain each step in the execution of the Python program that calculates the arithmetic mean.
+Notes: ⏱  Before moving onto the fitness check, make sure that you can use the [notional machine for Python](http://teachtogether.tech/en/#s:models-notional) to explain each step in the Python program that calculates the arithmetic mean.